trueheart78/trueheart78.com/resume.md

 ![Taylor Swift - Strong][taylor-strong]

 * I :heart: Ruby & Go.
 I love the communities, and the languages.
-* I enjoy writing documentation, as I find it highly valuable.
+* I love to write human-readable code.
 * I will always make time for my colleagues, regardless of their skill level.
 * I desire to contribute to open source.
 * I love people, and I want my work to have an impact on them.